DIPlib/diplib/src/documentation/design.md

 function calls the line function for every image line.
 The line function might need a state (parameters, intermediate data, output data).
-Furthermore, intermediate and output data (i.e. data that the line function writes) must be separate for each thread calling the line function.
-The old *DIPlib* did this in the typical C fashion: a function pointer and a `void*` to the state.
+Furthermore, intermediate and output data (i.e. data that the line function writes) must be separate for each thread calling the line function. *DIPlib 2* did this in the typical C fashion: a function pointer and a `void*` to the state.
 The framework function passed the `void*` to the line function, which would cast it back to its original type.
 C++11 offers several alternatives that are more type-safe, and offer greater flexibility.